What is LEEDCo?

 What is LEEDCo’s role and responsibility for offshore wind projects?

-LEEDCo manages a world class team of international experts and local partners to design, permit, and build the first offshore wind project in the Great Lakes.
-LEEDCo works to garner public support for prudent development of offshore wind in the Ohio waters of Lake Erie.
-It aims to maximize the local content of the economic activity associated with offshore wind deployment.
+LEEDCo is the developer of the Icebreaker offshore wind project, providing the broad range of expertise and experience needed to bring the project to completion.
+As a non-profit mission-driven developer, LEEDCo also plays two primary functions; the first being to garner public support for prudent development of offshore wind in the Ohio waters of Lake Erie.
+Second, it aims to maximize the local content of the economic activity associated with offshore wind deployment.

 How many homes will be powered by the initial project?